 In June 2020, Saheb, Youcef and Mohammadreza were informed that their sentences had been reduced, following a retrial in May.
 Saheb’s sentence was reduced to six years in prison.

 13 May 2016 Saheb was arrested with several other converts during a series of raids by Ministry of Intelligence agents on ten Christian homes in Rasht.
 The agents raided a communion service in Yasser Mossayebzadeh’s home, where they confiscated Bibles, computers and mobile phones and took Yasser, Youcef and Youcef’s wife Fatemeh Pasandideh into custody.
 They also raided the homes of Saheb and Mohammadreza and confiscated their Bibles, computers and mobiles phones.
 Youcef and Fatemeh were released later that day, but the agents later phoned Saheb and Mohammadreza, summoned them to their office and arrested them there.

 28 May 2016 Saheb was released on a bond equivalent to €29,000.
 (Yasser was released on 29 May and Mohammadreza on 7 June, on the same bonds.)

 10 September 2016 Saheb, Yasser and Mohammadreza were sentenced to eighty lashes each for the consumption of alcohol (communion wine) at the time of the raid.
-They are still waiting to hear the outcome of their appeal against this verdict.

 25 May 2017 Saheb was arrested again, at a house church in Rasht, along with the host, Fatemeh Bakhteri.